 Hence the following Editor’s Note is captured in the running CR:

+Editor’s Note: FFS whether it is needed to avoid duplication of information in case of two reports being generated CHO with candidate SCGs, any redundancy (e.g., measurements) are recorded in the reports for PCell (i.e., in SHR, SPR).

 The scenario addressed in this FFS involves sub-optimal execution of both CHO and CPC procedures, where one or more SHR/SPR triggering conditions are met for each conditional cell change procedure, including PCell and PSCell.
 In such scenario according to the offline discussions in RAN2#129bis, the UE may have to log redundant measurements (e.g., neighbour cell measurements) in SHR and SPR.
 Such duplicated measurements may increase the UE reports overhead to the network, particularly if such scenarios addressed in this FFS happens frequently.
 However, how frequent such event (fulfilment of SHR and SPR triggering conditions in CHO with Candidate SCG) can happen in the network is a question we may need to answer before designing a solution for this procedure.
 Nevertheless, rapporteur believe avoiding duplication of the measurements need a correlation mechanism between reports so the network can extract the information from one report (e.g., SHR) for the other report (SPR).